abdenny/Vanilla_JS_HTML_CSS_Projects/README.md

 # Javascript Projects

 #### All projects in this repo were created only using HTML, CSS, and Javascript.
-There is often great value in using the robust resources we have in front-end development like CSS frameworks (Bootstrap 4,  Tailwind, etc.), JS libraries and frameworks  (React, Angular & Vue).
+We often take advantage of the robust resources we have in front-end development like CSS frameworks (Bootstrap 4,  Tailwind, etc.), JS libraries and frameworks  (React, Angular & Vue).
 However, there is still great value in creating vanilla projects.
 It's essential to have in-depth knowledge of these keystone technologies to become a successful web developer.

 | Project       | Live Demo |
 | ------------- | ------------- |